zenhob/hcl/README.markdown

 ### Configuration Profiles

-You can specify an alternate configuration directory in the environment as `HCL_DIR`.
+You can modify your credentials with `--reauth` command, and review them with the `config` command.
+If you'd rather store multiple configurations as once, specify an alternate configuration directory in the environment as `HCL_DIR`.
 This can be used to easily interact with multiple harvest accounts.

-Here is a shell alias `myhcl` with a separate configuration from the main `hcl` command, including alias completion:
+Here is a shell alias `myhcl` with a separate configuration from the main `hcl` command, and another command to configure alias completion:

     alias myhcl="env HCL_DIR=~/.myhcl hcl"
     eval `myhcl completion myhcl`